In Istanbul, A Byzantine-Era Fleet Surfaces Again

 The excavation began eight years ago on projects intended to ease Istanbul's notoriously clogged traffic.

 The job included building a tunnel under the Bosphorus Strait and linking it to a rail and subway network.
 When the dig was stopped several years ago, eyes rolled and shoulders shrugged.

 Istanbul is, after all, one of those grand and ancient places — like Rome, Athens or Jerusalem — where this kind of thing tends to happen often.

-But local frustrations were soon overwhelmed by the sheer magnitude of what was being so carefully lifted from the mud along the Sea of Marmara: millions of pottery shards, animal bones - horses, elephants - 60 species in all.
-And many other remnants of the booming trade done here in the Middle Ages, when this dog-eared Istanbul neighborhood was the glorious port of Theodosius.
-To here, the world's rarities arrived at Constantinople, the eastern flank of the Roman Empire.
-For archaeologist Ufuk Kocabas, from Istanbul University, it's the find of a lifetime.
+But local frustrations were soon overwhelmed by the sheer magnitude of what was being so carefully lifted from the mud along the Sea of Marmara: millions of pottery shards, bones from 60 different animal species, and many other remnants of the booming trade that took place in the Middle Ages.

+It was here that the world's rarities arrived at Constantinople, the eastern flank of the Roman Empire.
+For archaeologist Ufuk Kocabas from Istanbul University, it's the find of a lifetime.

-UFUK KOCABAS: Up to now, we found 36 shipwrecks.
-This is the world's biggest shipwreck collection ever found.
-I can say, you know, their protection status, wonderful.
+"Up to now, we found 36 shipwrecks.
+This is the world's biggest shipwreck collection ever found," he says, adding that the condition of the artifacts is "wonderful."